volab/IoT_EPS/_1_userDoc/source/softDev.rst

 #. configuration page (see softdev.rst)
 #. exhaustive test of hebdo mode : 95%
 #. write index special page for softAP Mode with local boostrap or other light js.framework 5%
 #.
-Create an infography that summarize features and needs
+Create an infographic that summarize features and needs
     - choose tool
     - choose Size
     - choose colors